A Working Man: Plot

 Using his contacts from the DEA, Levon infiltrates the organization by pretending to be a dealer to get close to Wolo's son Dimi, who runs the trafficking part of the organization with a biker gang and their leader, Dutch.
-However, Danya and Vanko chase Levon and manage to capture him aided by corrupt cops Sergeant Von Trask and Deputy Detweiler, but Levon kills them and crashes the van into a river.
-Symon learns of his sons' deaths and summons the other high-ranking mafia members to exact revenge on Levon.
-He gets all of Levon's personal information, including about Jordan and Merry.
-Symon sends his men to tie up Jordan and set his home ablaze to kill him, but Levon manages to save him.
-Levon takes Merry to stay with Gunny and Gunny's wife Joyce while he heads out to fight the mafia.
+Danya and Vanko capture Levon with the aid of corrupt cops, but he kills them and crashes the van.
+Symon learns of his sons' deaths and sends his men to set Jordan's home ablaze, but Levon saves him.
+Levon takes Merry to stay with Gunny and Gunny's wife at their remote cabin for safety while he heads out to fight the mafia.

-Levon brutally interrogates Dimi and gets him to lead him to the compound where Jenny is being kept before he executes Dimi.
-He gears up and attacks the compound, killing every criminal in his path, including Dutch and his biker gang.
-Levon finds Jenny, and kills the client Broward and Viper, while Jenny strangles Artemis.
-Symon arrives to see Levon and Jenny riding away, and calls for backup; however, his boss orders him to leave Levon alone and tells him the mafia will kill him if he goes rogue.
-Symon cries out in anger and frustration, knowing he has no chance to get revenge against Levon.
+Levon interrogates Dimi and has him lead them to the compound where Jenny is being kept before he kills Dimi.
+He gears up and attacks the compound, taking out Dutch and his biker gang.
+He finds Jenny and kills Viper, while Jenny breaks Artemis' neck.
+Symon arrives to see Levon and Jenny leaving.
+He calls for backup; his boss orders him to leave Levon alone to avoid exposing their organization, and tells him the mafia will kill Symon if he goes rogue.
+Symon cries out in frustration, unable to exact revenge against Levon.

-Levon reunites Jenny with her family and returns home to have dinner with Merry, Gunny and Joyce.
+Levon reunites Jenny with her family and returns home to have breakfast with Merry and Gunny.